The Entire History Of Eric Asura

 May 2016 - February 2016

 I was a Jinxtengu fan for a while (and attempted to rip off his games twice in 2016, neither of the games had any chance of being released though), and in late 2016 began visiting his website almost daily for inspiration.
-Eventually I stumbled upon the Kimberly Kubus memorial, then Saint's Johnny playthroughs.
+Eventually I stumbled upon the Kimberly Kubus memorial, and Saint's Johnny playthroughs.
 I was sold, big time.
-Not a single game I worked on past November 2016 was spared from Kubusian influence.
+Not a single game I worked on past November 2016 was spared from Kubusian influence, with even 'Bloodbath' having some of it in it already.

 The Infernal Era